Spring 2023 Financial Information

 Fees and Financial Aid Students

-Deadline: If the financial aid is not sufficient to cover all charges, the student is responsible for paying the balance by the tuition payment deadline, (see the "Academic Calendar" in this Registration Guide).
+Deadline: If the financial aid payment is not sufficient (or allowed) to cover all charges, or if a student’s schedule, university bill, or financial aid offer changes after application of financial aid, then the student is responsible for paying the balance by the tuition payment deadline, (see the “Academic Calendar” in this Registration Guide).
 After this date, a $100.00 late payment fee is assessed and grades will be held at the end of the semester until fees are paid in full.

 Note: Financial Aid students who are having their tuition paid by an agency, department billing, or Florida Prepaid College Program should submit the required documents no later than the third day of the semester (see the “Academic Calendar” in this Registration Guide).
 The basic Florida Prepaid College Program does not pay the full amount of tuition owed to the University, nor do Intern Participation Certificates.
 Students must pay the remaining balance due by the posted payment due date.

 Deferments: Financial aid deferments may be granted to students whose aid is not available by the published tuition deadline.
 Not having applied for financial aid is not a valid reason for applying for a deferment.
 The deadline to request a deferment is the tuition payment deadline.
 When deferments expire, students must pay their unpaid tuition balance in full or receive a late fee after the deadline.
-If tuition is not paid, students will not be able to register for future classes, receive a delayed delivery loan, grades, or transcripts.
+If tuition is not paid, students will not be able to register for future classes or receive a delayed delivery loan, grades, or transcripts.
 Students must confirm that their financial aid has arrived and that all requirements have been met by the deferment expiration date.
-Go to http://my.fsu.edu (from Student Account Quicklinks, click Account Statement) you then will see your courses and fees detailed.
-With your temporary deferment, your total balance due may show "$zero" for the "Current Term Tuition."
+Go to https://my.fsu.edu (from the myFSU Portal click Student Central, My Bill) you then will see your courses and fees detailed.
+With your temporary deferment, your total balance due may show “$zero” for the “Current Term Tuition.”
 When your financial aid arrives, the screen will show how much has been paid toward your tuition.
 You must ensure your financial aid pays your tuition by the deferment deadline, or you may be assessed a late payment fee of $100.00.
-You may check your financial aid status at http://www.financialaid.fsu.edu.
+You may check your financial aid status at http://www.my.fsu.edu.
 For questions, please contact the Office of Financial Aid at email@example.com or (850) 644-0539.

 Withdrawals and Return of Financial Aid

-Per 34 CFR 668.22, students who withdraw and have received financial aid will be required to repay to the program sources the amount of unearned financial-aid funds disbursed to them as of their withdrawal date.
-The unearned amount of program funds are calculated based on the last date of academic activity which indicates the percentage of the semester completed.
+Per federal regulation (34 CFR 668.22), students who withdraw and have received financial aid will be required to repay to the program sources the amount of unearned financial aid funds disbursed to them as of their withdrawal date.
+The unearned amount of program funding is calculated based on the last date of academic activity which indicates the percentage of the semester completed.

 Both the University and students receiving financial aid are required to return unearned financial aid to the aid source.
 Title IV aid programs are repaid in the following order: Unsubsidized Federal Stafford/Direct Loans, Subsidized Federal Stafford/Direct Loans, Federal Perkins Loans, Federal PLUS/Direct PLUS Loans, Federal Pell Grants, FSEOG Program Aid, and Teach Grants.